 ARY News broadcasts news and provides general entertainment programming, in Urdu and English, to the Pakistani community in the UK.

-Ofcom noted that the allegations of blasphemy arose from the broadcast of the programme Utho Jago Pakistan on Geo TV in Pakistan on 14 May 2014.
-This edition of Utho Jago Pakistan featured a re-enactment of the wedding of the programme's guests Veena
+noted that the allegations of blasphemy arose from the broadcast of the programme Utho Jago Pakistan on Geo TV in Pakistan on 14 May 2014.
+This edition of Utho Jago Pakistan featured a re-enactment of the wedding of the programme's guests Veena Malik, a

-Malik, a Pakistani actress, and Assad Khan Khattak, including a group of live musicians performing a renowned devotional qawwali.
-The singing of this qawwali during the re-enactment of the wedding was criticised by some clerics and parts of the Pakistani
+Pakistani actress, and Assad Khan Khattak, including a group of live musicians performing a renowned devotional qawwali.
+The singing of this qawwali during the re-enactment of the wedding was criticised by some clerics and parts of the Pakistani media as

 This religious song, playing in the background of a fake marriage led to inevitably extreme consequences.